 - Airport security in those days meant keeping livestock off the runways

 On November 15, 1960, Edmonton International Airport opened for passenger service using the L-3 Communications Spar Aviation hangar as a temporary terminal.

-In 1963, our 370,000 square foot steel and glass terminal that is now EIA’s north terminal opened.
+In 1963, our 370,000 square foot steel and glass terminal that is now YEG’s north terminal opened.
 It cost $10 million and was ready a year ahead of schedule.

 The airport served growing numbers of passengers over the next 20 years:

 - 1962: 394,000 passengers